 • When answering the question you may click on the bubble to the left of the correct answer or on the answer itself.
 If you click again, this will remove the selected answer.

-• To flag a question for review, click the button in the upper right corner labeled Flag for Review.
+• Please note the New Change: Flagging exam questions for later review is no longer permitted on the MBLEx.
+July 1st 2014.
+To flag a question for review, click the button in the upper right corner labeled Flag for Review.
 If you flag an item for review, a flag appears next to that item on the review screen.
 Review of items must be done during the testing time.
 You can select items for review whether you have answered them or not.
 To flag an item for review, use the mouse to click the Flag for Review button.
 A flag image appears within the flag outline when the item has been flagged for review.
 To un-flag the item, click the Flag for Review button again and the flag image disappears.
 When you reach the last item in a section, press the Next button to move to the Review Screen.

 • You can move to each question within the review screen by clicking on it or selecting Review all.
 Do not click on the End Review button until you are satisfied with ALL your answers.
 The End Review ends your exam; it is located in the lower left side of the screen.